kannibalox/pyrosimple/README.md

   https://github.com/jesec/rtorrent)
 - Actions to move torrent between paths, or torrents between hosts

+See https://kannibalox.github.io/pyrosimple/migrate/ for how to migrate scripts to the new features.

 ## Legacy branch

 If you just want to use the pyrocore tools on python 3 without all the